Updated November 17, 2023

 - 10K Fillings has 5 different parts: Business Overview, Risk Factors, Selected Financial Data (historical data), Management Discussion and Analysis of Financial Conditions (MD&A), Results of Operations, and Financial Statements.

 - Signed undertakings of the true nature of the submissions by the Chief Executive Officer and Chief Financial Officer, remuneration details of the key officers.

 - Due 75 Days after the end of the fiscal year.

-- The 10Q Fillings less detailed than 10K filling.
+- The 10Q Fillings are less detailed than the 10K fillings.

 - Due every 40 Days after the end of the quarter.